EHZ9NIWI7/HAU-W4E2/README.md

 ## Data
 All videos in this benchmark can be downloaded via [this link](https://drive.google.com/file/d/1z1bF6csd4ZRRbhSV7DAoCsUqj2CbFQi_/view?usp=drive_link).
-After downloading, please either copy the videos to the [./data/Videos](./data/Videos) directory or change the "--dataset_dir" argument in the code.
+After downloading, please either put the videos to the [./data/Videos](./data/Videos) directory or change the "--dataset_dir" argument in the code.
 These videos are sourced from the following human action datasets:
 - [NTU RGB+D 120](https://rose1.ntu.edu.sg/dataset/actionRecognition/)
 - [UCF-101](https://www.crcv.ucf.edu/data/UCF101.php)
 - [ActivityNet](http://activity-net.org/)